-The distribution of certificates is a difficult issue: currently certificates are pre-fetched in devices that can create new certificates by delegation.
-There is a tradeoff between the computational cost of generating certificates on a PDA (i.e. XML parsing, signature) and the communication cost of requesting certificates from a server.
+The distribution of certificates is a difficult issue: currently certificates are pre-fetched to devices that can create new certificates by delegation.
+There is a tradeoff between the computational cost of generating certificates on a PDA (i.e. XML parsing, signature) and the communication and storage cost of requesting certificates from a server.
 We are studying web services (WS-Federations) in order to define protocols for distributing and managing capabilities.

-The integration of those different security components is under way and our current focus is on higher level policies to make the creation and management of certificates more flexible.
+The integration of those different security components is under way and our current focus is on higher level policies to render the creation and management of certificates more flexible.
 For instance, some users could be authorized to define whether a partner is trustworthy in terms of code creation and/or code hosting.
-Or it should be possible to take hardware certification (e.g. Trusted Computing Group) into account when evaluating the security-level of a device.
+Hardware tamper-resistance certification might also be taken into account when evaluating the security level of a device.